MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this lab, you learned about and created an empty resource group that will be used to hold all resources for the SLURM cluster created in created in this lab.

 <a name="Exercise2"></a>
-## Exercise 2: Creating the SLURM Ubuntu cluster from an Azure Quickstart resource template.
+## Exercise 2: Create the SLURM Ubuntu cluster from an Azure Quickstart resource template
 The Azure Resource Manager is a fantastic feature that allows you to provision applications with a declarative template.
 This template will contain the complete description of everything in your application from virtual machines, to databases, to web sites, NICs, public IP address, and even let you tell the deployment engine, when you create a virtual machine, run this script or PowerShell Desired State Configuration (DSC) when the machine starts.
 The idea is that you can use the same template repeatedly and consistently during every stage of your application or research lifecycle.

 Say you are working on a High Performance Computing (HPC) experiment and if you create and maintain the resources in a template you can easily share the complete configuration of your environment with colleagues along with the data.
 Now it's easier than ever for others to spin up the environment, which means more time researching and less time configuring.
 To learn more about Azure Resource Manager templates you can read the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/).